-The program is a cooperative effort between SMCC and the Maine Medical Center (MMC) in Portland.
-The first year of the program is a one-year, self-contained surgical technology program provided by MMC.
-First semester classes are held on the SMCC campus, including basic sciences, care and safety of the patient, and principles of operating room technique.
-Second semester classes are held at MMC, enabling the student to gain practical experience in the operating room, participating in clinical rotations to several ambulatory surgery sites to maximize the student's clinical experience.
+The second part of the program is a one-year, self-contained surgical technology program provided by MMC.
+Initial classes are held on the SMCC campus, including basic sciences, care and safety of the patient, and principles of operating room technique.
+The second phase of classes are held at MMC, enabling the student to gain practical experience in the operating room, participating in clinical rotations to several ambulatory surgery sites to maximize the student's clinical experience.
 Graduates are prepared and eligible to sit for the National Certification Examination offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).